ERAU Prescott Linux Programming

 skills since some of our compilers

-are hosted only on computers running Unix.
+are hosted only on computers running Linux.
 The purpose of these

-notes is to help get started working with the campus Unix environment.
+notes is to help get started working with the campus Linux environment.

 There are three levels of material available here on this set of local

 - The minimum.
 Boxed and highlighted material like this